department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure.md

       title: Asbestos
       description: If you worked in certain military jobs, you may have had contact with asbestos (toxic fibers once used in many buildings and products).
     - url: /disability/eligibility/special-claims/birth-defects/
-      title: Birth Defects like Spina Bifida
+      title: Birth defects like spina bifida
       description: If you served in South Vietnam or the Republic of Korea during certain time periods, you may have had contact with chemicals like Agent Orange believed to cause birth defects in the children of Veterans.
     - url: /disability/eligibility/hazardous-materials-exposure/mustard-gas-lewisite/
-      title: Contact with Mustard Gas or Lewisite
+      title: Contact with mustard gas or lewisite
       description: If you served at the German bombing of Bari, Italy, in World War II or worked in certain other jobs, you may have had contact with mustard gas.
     - url: /disability/eligibility/hazardous-materials-exposure/camp-lejeune-water-contamination/
-      title: Contaminated Drinking Water at Camp Lejeune
+      title: Contaminated drinking water at Camp Lejeune
       description: If you served at Camp Lejeune or MCAS New River between August 1953 and December 1987, you may be at risk for certain illnesses believed to be caused by contaminants found in the drinking water during that time.
     - url: /disability/eligibility/hazardous-materials-exposure/gulf-war-illness-southwest-asia/
       title: Gulf War Illness